ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

 ## Autoscaling Considerations

-- Scaling your deployment up might cause your databases to restart.
-If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.
+Scaling your deployment up might cause your databases to restart.
+If your scaled deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Disk cannot be scaled down.